Anomalous left main coronary arterial origin

 Loading Stack -

 0 images remaining

-MDCT coronary angiography post processed images (MIP and VRT) showing RCA and LMCA arising from right coronary cusp with separate ostia with retro aortic course of long LMCA before trifurcating.
+MDCT coronary angiography post processed images (MIP and VRT) showing RCA and LMCA arising from right coronary cusp with separate ostia with retro aortic course of long LMCA (colored blue) before trifurcating.

-An aberrant origin of left main coronary artery from right coronary aortic sinus is a rare anomaly, found in 0.0024% to 0.02% of the population.
+An aberrant origin of left main coronary artery from the right coronary aortic sinus is a rare anomaly.
+MDCT can depict the origin and course of involved coronary noninvasively.

 - Roberts WC, Shirani J. The four subtypes of anomalous origin of the left main coronary artery from the right aortic sinus (or from the right coronary artery).
 Am.
 J. Cardiol.
 1992;70 (1): 119-21.
 Pubmed citation

 - Angelini P, Velasco JA, Flamm S. Coronary anomalies: incidence, pathophysiology, and clinical relevance.
 Circulation.
 2002;105 (20): 2449-54.
 Pubmed citation

 - Wiant A, Nyberg E, Gilkeson RC.
 CT evaluation of congenital heart disease in adults.
 AJR Am J Roentgenol.
 2009;193 (2): 388-96. doi:10.2214/AJR.08.2192 - Pubmed citation

 - Frescura C, Basso C, Thiene G et-al. Anomalous origin of coronary arteries and risk of sudden death: a study based on an autopsy population of congenital heart disease.
 Hum.
 Pathol.
 1998;29 (7): 689-95.
 Pubmed citation